 The best approach to train entities is based on the type of entity as explained below:

-- Entity type like List of Items (enumerated, lookup), City, Date, Country do not need any training unless the same entity type is used multiple types in the same task.
-If the same entity type is used in a bot task, use either of the training models to find the entity within the user utterances.
+- Entity types like List of Items (enumerated, lookup), City, Date, Country do not need any training unless the same entity type is used by multiple types in the same task.
+If the same entity type is used in a task, use either of the training models to find the entity within the user utterances.

 - When the entity type is String or Description, the recommended approach is to use Entity patterns and synonyms.

 - For all other entity types, both NER and Patterns can be used in combination.

 - Use NER training where possible – NER coverage is higher than patterns.